 Part of the problem is that it’s not actually a place.
 The oblivious, flat ice shelf surrounds the structures on all sides.
 There’s no topographical reason for the platforms to be placed here.
 Someone just decided – took out an empty white map and drew a cross.
-Because of windtails (banks of snow that form down wind of anything left on the surface) rather than huddling together the platforms are paradoxically far away from each other – like neurotic patients quivering in the middle of a field.
-The platforms look like miniature, ad hoc oil-platforms – each year they have to jack them up another meter and a half to stop them disappearing beneath the snow and each year the ice-shelf slides another 50 meters further out to sea.
-The whole thing seems insanely arbitrary, makeshift and pointless – perched like frozen insects on an iceberg waiting to happen.
-Globally important science is going on here, but somehow against the scale of Antarctica it looks slightly rediculous and frightened.
+Because of ‘windtails’ (banks of snow that form down wind of anything left on the surface) the platforms are not huddled together but lie paradoxically far away from each other.
+Alone like neurotic patients quivering in the middle of a field.
+The platforms look like miniature, ad hoc oil-platforms.
+Each year they have to jack them up another meter on their stilts to stop them disappearing beneath the snow.
+And each year the ice-shelf itself slides another 50 meters further out to sea.
+The whole thing seems insanely arbitrary, makeshift and pointless.
+Perched like frozen insects on an iceberg waiting to happen.
+Globally important science is going on here, but somehow against the scale of Antarctica it all looks slightly ridiculous and frightened.

-2.30am and we’re sailing along the ice cliffs – Antarctica getting smaller and the sea clearer.
+2.30am and we’re sailing along the ice cliffs – leaving this strange place.

 The ghost ship is quiet after all the madness.
-On the trip down the boat had every available bed filled and all space above and below deck crammed with supplies for the bases.
-On the way back, though, it’s just the crew and 5 lost souls traveling back with the rubbish – 1 dentist, 2 doctors, Dr Ice (a Portuguese iceberg scientist) and one artist.
+On the trip down the boat had every available bed filled and all the space above and below decks crammed with supplies for the various bases.
+On the way back, though, it’s just the crew and five lost souls traveling with the rubbish that’s being transported back.
+One dentist, two doctors, Dr Ice (as the Portuguese iceberg scientist was called) and one artist.

-I’ve been sleeping for a 1000 years, luxuriating in the relative expanse of a single cabin where the top bunk means and I can watch the bergs drift by, rocked by the boat and fall in and out of sleep.
+I’ve been sleeping for a thousands years, luxuriating in the relative expanse of a now empty cabin.
+The top bunk means that I can now watch the icebergs drift by as I’m rocked by the boat – falling in and out of sleep.

 My sleep is totally confused.
 Last night it got dark for the first time in weeks.
-I lay in my bunk happily sleepless, imagining people in the real world and listening to the sea snoring.This morning, I saw a seal out of my porthole – flopped on the pack ice, woken by the ship.
+I lay in my bunk happily sleepless, imagining people in the real world and listening to the sea snoring.This morning I saw a seal out of my porthole.
+Flopped on the pack-ice – awoken by the approaching ship.

-Outside, the air seemed to have found some peace and was unusually still – we walked back along the shoreline of Stanley Sound, through tussock grass, past Upland Geese and beneath unfamiliar stars.
+Outside, the air seemed to have found some peace and was also unusually still.
+We walked back along the shoreline of Stanley Sound, through tussock grass, past Upland Geese and beneath unfamiliar stars.

-On our way back to the military airport we passed a new attempt at growing trees – a camp of sad, waist high conifers hunched right over and dead on one side.
-They could be useful if you needed to know the direction of the prevailing wind – except that you never would, because invariably the same wind would be clutching at you, shaping your body into a lopsided hunch.
+On our way to the military base to board our plane back to normality, we passed a new attempt at growing trees.
+A huddle of sad, waist-high conifers hunched right over and dead on one side.
+They could be useful if you needed to know the direction of the prevailing wind – except that you never would, because invariably the same wind would be clutching at you, also shaping your body into a lopsided hunch.

-But right now, though, I’m flying through a very different kind of air – miles above the Sahara desert with the icebergs still gliding in my mind.
-The journey back with the others ejected from the land of whiteness is crackling in my brain – watery molecules of memory slowly forming.
-Dancing through the night in the hot, rolling bar, staggering drunk and dripping into the frozen moonlit air, reflecting off the ghost-blue icebergs, drifting silently through a black and bottomless sea.
+Right now, though, I’m miles above the Sahara desert with the icebergs still gliding in my mind.
+The journey back, with the other stragglers ejected from the land of whiteness, is crackling in my brain.
+Watery molecules of memory are slowly forming in the strata of my mind.
+Moments becoming images.
+Dancing late into the night in the hot, rolling bar, of the RSS Earnest Shackleton.
+Staggering drunk and dripping into the frozen moonlit air.
+Alone on the deck with the ghost-blue icebergs, drifting silently through a black and bottomless sea.